This HOWTO assumes that you're going to perform a fresh installation of Slackware 12. So lets start :

 Well, that's pretty much it.
 Just save the file, close and rebuild it with "make" and "make install" as root.

-`dmesg | tail` if your webcam was successfully detected and gspca driver was loaded right and yes the cam was working!
+Plug in the cam and you'll see some messages appear in `dmesg | tail` if your webcam was successfully detected and gspca driver was loaded right and yes the cam was working!

 P.S : If your kernel doesn't auto-load modules, just do a modprobe gspca